NASA-AMMOS/3DTilesRendererJS/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: New Feature
-about: Suggest an idea for the project.
+about: Suggest a new feature for us to implement
-title: ''
+title: '[New Feature]: '
 labels: 'enhancement'
 assignees: ''

 ---

+**Checked for duplicates**

+> Have you checked for duplicate issue tickets?

+- Ex.
+Yes - I've already checked
+- Ex.
+No - I haven't checked

+**Alternatives considered**

+> Have you considered alternative solutions to your feature request?

+- Ex.
+Yes - and alternatives don't suffice
+- Ex.
+No - I haven't considered

+**Related problems**

-**Is your feature request related to a problem?
-Please describe.**
+> Is your feature request related to any problems?
+Please help us understand if so, including linking to any other issue tickets.

-A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I'm frustrated when [...] happens as documented in issue-XYZ

-**Describe the solution you'd like**
+**Describe the feature request**

-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**

-A clear and concise description of any alternative solutions or features you've considered.
+> A clear and concise description of your request.

-**Additional context**

-Add any other context or screenshots about the feature request here.
+Ex.
+I need or want [...]